MichaelCurrin/learn-to-code/Version control/Git/README.md

 - _Require status checks to pass before merging_ - A more useful option that ensures all checks on commit pass before merging (more practically, the Pull Request's latest commit must pass the check)..
 This works well if you have Github Actions setup, such as linting and unit tests for a Python project, or Github Pages build check (which can run on a feature branch even if not actually deployey to a live site.
 You can check one or more check options below.
 I find sometimes that the same check can appear multiple times with slighltly different names, so this should be cleaned up manually sometimes.
 - _Include administrators_ - I recommended keeping this ticked too, so that the rule applies to you as the owner.
 - Note that on the free tier that some you cannot apply _any_ branch protection rules.
 You can add private collaborators, but make sure you trust them as you can't stop them from deleting branches, force-pushing to master or adding to master without a Pull Request.

+## Tagging

+The git tool and the online version control systems let you add a _tag_ to a specific commit.
+This is usually to mark a certain commit on `master` with a label such as `v1.2.0`.
+This is a way to mark a working state of your code with a milestone, usually including one or more significant changes since the previous tag.

+A tag is immutable (cannot be edited), though it can be deleted and recreated (both locally and on Github), though you should generally think of a tag as permanent.

+While deploying `master` will give you the latest changes, deploying a certain _tag_ allows you to pick a commit on `master` that is safe (considered ready for deployment).

+Tagging also helps when making your project installable as a versioned package.
+If you mark your code as version `v1.2.0` and publish that code on a Ruby or Python package index under the same version, then other projects can install that version and choose to lock their project to use a specific tag.
+Which means you can keep adding to `master` and keep creating new tags which might cause breaking changes for backwards-compatibility, but other projects will only get a newer tag if they choose to.
+Say you release `v2.0.0` with a breaking changing, then another project can update their package list to pull in `v2.0.0`.
+But the project owners will make sure it works with their project properly before committing to the new locked version.

+Omitting a tag version when installing external dependencies means the latest version on `master` will be used whenever you deploy or install - this is fine for some hobby projects but introduces risk for more important projects that people rely on (whether the end-product or the code).